Sedki-Sghairi/chat_app/README.md

-#A react app that allows users to create chatrooms and chat with other logged in users in real_time
+#A react app that allows users to create chatrooms and chat with other logged in users in real_time / using reactChatEngine.